UPDATED with response from the AUHSD.

 What Do You Mean “We,” Kemosabe?

-OCCORD Director of Organizing Andrew Hausermann played fast, loose and manipulative with the facts during his deliberately misleading PowerPoint presentation on Angel Stadium.
+OCCORD Director of Organizing Andrew Hausermann played fast, loose and manipulative with the facts during his misleading PowerPoint presentation on Angel Stadium.

 He also repeatedly represented himself as being a resident and taxpayer of Anaheim: